Underground hip-hop: 2020s

 Throughout the early 2020s, underground hip-hop continued developing its sound by expanding on subgenres of trap, primarily plugg and rage and keeping its culture aligned with that of the internet, with Rolling Stone describing the 2020s underground rap scene as "extremely online".
 From plugg emerged the pluggnb microgenre and artists such as Summrs, Tana, Kankan, Iayze and Autumn!, as well as rage influenced artists such as Yeat, OsamaSon, Yung Fazo, Prettifun, and Che, many of whom later reached widespread success.

+Writing for Pitchfork, music critic Kieran Press-Reynolds stated that the underground scene in the early 2020s was "splintering every which way, from wailing digicore to bitcrushed hexD."
+He credited Reptilian Club Boyz as being alongside other groups in "the nexus for a new vanguard".

-The influence of hyperpop led to subsequent trap-based microgenres that emerged or primarily developed during the early 2020s, such as sigilkore, jerk, rage, hexd, digicore and krushclub.
-Notable artists in these scenes include Luci4, Xaviersobased, Nettspend, Yabujin, Sematary, Yhapojj, Jane Remover, Lucy Bedroque and Rich Amiri.
+The influence of hyperpop led to subsequent trap-based microgenres that emerged or primarily developed during the early 2020s, such as sigilkore, jerk, rage, hexD, digicore and krushclub.
+Notable artists in these scenes include Luci4, Xaviersobased, Nettspend, Yabujin, Yhapojj, Jane Remover, Lucy Bedroque, Rich Amiri, and Bleood.
 Online collectives such as Novagang, Jewelxxet, and Surf Gang were considered influential.

-The traditional underground sound has maintained relevance as well, due to continued releases from the Alchemist, and the increasing popularity of artists such as Mike, Mavi, and Redveil.
+The traditional underground sound has maintained relevance as well, due to continued releases from the Alchemist, and the increasing popularity of artists such as Billy Woods, Mike, Mavi, and Redveil.

 Regional scenes

-Subsequently, the online underground rap sound expanded to multiple international and regional scenes around the world, particularly in the United Kingdom as spearheaded by artists such as Lancey Foux, Fimiguerrero, Fakemink, Len and YT.
-Moving over to Canada, the scene was spearheaded by Vancouver rapper, Eric Reprid.
-In China, artists Bloodz Boi, Billionhappy and Jackzebra emerged.
+United Kingdom

+During the late 2010s to early 2020s, a new UK rap scene emerged in the United Kingdom, originally pioneered and popularized by artists such as Lancey Foux, Fakemink, Phreshboyswag, YT, and Zukovstheworld the scene became spearheaded by other artists such as Jim Legxacy, Fimiguerrero, Feng, Young Eman, Ledbyher, SINN6R, Snoa, PureSnow, yukan, Ceebo, Svn4vr, Len, and EsDeeKid.
+The scene is largely inspired by American internet rap genres such as cloud rap, plugg, rage and jerk.
+Despite its "underground" label, the scene has achieved significant commercial success.

+Canada

+The Canadian underground rap scene was spearheaded by Vancouver rapper, Eric Reprid.

+Asia

+In China, artists Bloodz Boi, Billionhappy and Jackzebra spearheaded a local Chinese underground rap scene.
 In Thailand, artists Illslick and Youngohm emerged.

+Latin America

-While in Argentina, the scene was spearheaded by the SwaggerBoyz collective led by AgusFortnite2008 and Stiffy.
+In Argentina, the underground rap scene was spearheaded by the SwaggerBoyz collective led by rappers AgusFortnite2008 and Stiffy.
+Writing for Rolling Stone magazine, music journalist Reanna Cruz described the Argentinian underground rap scene as "post-hyperpop".
+The scene is centered around Buenos Aires.
+Writing for Pitchfork, music journalist Kieran Press-Reynolds noted internet cross-pollination and the election of Javier Milei, described as "a Trump-like" figure "casting a shadow over everything".